pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 ```

 Parameters:
-- channel (required) Type: String.
-Channel to fetch from.
+- channel (String): Required.
+Channel to fetch.
-- reverse Type: Boolean.
-Default: false.
+- reverse (Boolean): Default false.
 Traverse from oldest to newest when true.
-- includeTimetoken Type: Boolean.
-Default: false.
-Include message timetokens in response.
+- includeTimetoken (Boolean): Default false.
+Include message timetokens.
-- start Type: Integer.
-Start timetoken (exclusive).
+- start (Integer): Start timetoken (exclusive).
-- end Type: Integer.
-End timetoken (inclusive).
+- end (Integer): End timetoken (inclusive).
-- count Type: Integer.
-Number of messages to return.
+- count (Integer): Number of messages to return (max 100).

-Tip (reverse):
+Tip on reverse:
-- History returns messages in ascending time order. reverse determines which side of the interval to start when more than count messages are available.
+- Messages are returned in ascending time order. reverse affects which end to begin retrieving when more than count messages exist in the interval.

 ### Sample code